karlaevelize/redux1-53/README.md

 3. Once you got the actions right, write a case in the reducer
 4. Check if your reducer is updating the state correctly
 5. You are good to go!

+## Pure Functions

+1. Always returns the same values when passed the same arguments
+2. It has no side effects (nothing out of the scope, don't modify parameters)
+3. It only depends on its parameters (no variables out of the scope)